Assassin's Creed Mirage

 By making each state visually unique and highly reactive to distance changes, players would receive clearer, more immediate feedback:

-I proposed additional enhancements:
+I also proposed additional enhancements:

 Without writing a single line of code, I created this high‑fidelity interactive prototype on Protopie: